North Carolina city profile

 Cost, safety, schools, jobs and quality of life combined.

 Charlotte is home to about 864,871 people.
 A typical home runs $258,000 and a household earns around $68,400, a price-to-income ratio of 3.8.
 Among North Carolina's largest cities, it ranks 48th for value and 23rd overall.
+For context, the typical Charlotte home is about 22% below the statewide median of $332,000 and local household income is about 6% above the statewide median of $64,400.

 Median home price